fp-cybrilla/fp-cybrilla.github.io/content/payments/Razorpay-SDK-options.md

 In the above flow, we will focus on the following steps:
 1. You create an order on your server:
   - For each mutual fund schemes that the Investor wants to purchase, an order must be created in your database(If you are maintaining a DB) and must also create the MF purchase order in FP by using the [MF purchase API](https://fintechprimitives.com/docs/api/#create-a-mf-purchase).
 2. Pass order_id to Checkout
   - Instead of directly creating an order in Razorpay, Payment must be created in FP for one or more MF purchase orders created in step 1 by using [Create Payment API](https://fintechprimitives.com/docs/api/#create-a-payment).
   - FP internally passes on these FP purchase order IDs to Razorpay and generates the Razorpay 'order_id' in the response.
 Please refer to the request and response of [Create Payment API](https://fintechprimitives.com/docs/api/#create-a-payment).

-Request
+Create Payment API Request

 ```
 curl -X POST "{{base_url}}/api/pg/payments/netbanking"